in28minutes/in28minutes.github.io/_posts/2017-01-21-spring-initializr-web-application.md

 ---

 ## Log
-Following log is generate when you run StudentServicesApplication.java as a Java Applicaiton.
+Following log is generate when you run StudentServicesApplication.java as a Java Application.

 ```